AlphaniaMuthee/Wildlife-Tracker/README.md

 * CREATE DATABASE wildlife_tracker_test WITH TEMPLATE wildlife_tracker;

 ## Setup Requirements
-A search engine and the link to the app provided below:
+A search engine and the <a href="https://trackanimal.herokuapp.com/">link</a> to the app.

 ## Support and contact Details
 For queries or more information, contact me through any of the following: